 METHOD:

-When the squash is ready, set the baking sheet on a wire rack until the squash is cool enough to handle.
-Using a large spoon, scoop the flesh into the saucepan with the sautéed apples and onions; discard the skins.
+When squash is cool enough to handle, scoop the flesh into the saucepan with the apple mixture.
+Discard skins.

-Add the chicken stock, water, and measured salt and pepper, stir to combine, and bring to a boil over medium-high heat.
-Reduce the heat to a low simmer, stirring occasionally, for about 15 minutes.
-Remove from heat and cool slightly.
+Add chicken stock, water, measured salt, and pepper.
+Bring to a boil over medium-high heat, then reduce to low and simmer gently for 15 minutes, stirring occasionally.
+Remove from heat and let cool slightly.

 YIELD: 6 to 8 servings